NIKITA320495/Bloom-AI/README.md

 ## Overview

 Bloom is an intelligent multi-agent conversational AI system designed to provide comprehensive support for women navigating menopause.
-Built using IBM Watsonx and powered by the Granite-3-8B-Instruct model, Bloom offers personalized guidance across four specialized domains: general menopause education, health consultations, diet & nutrition, and exercise & fitness.
+Built using IBM Watsonx and powered by the Granite-3-8B-Instruct model on IBM Cloud, Bloom offers personalized guidance across four specialized domains: general menopause education, health consultations, diet & nutrition, and exercise & fitness.

 The system features a sophisticated multi-agent architecture where an orchestrator intelligently routes user queries to specialized agents, ensuring users receive expert-level, contextual responses tailored to their specific needs and health profiles.